Weary Dunlop

 Colonel Sir Ernest Edward "Weary" Dunlop, (12 July 1907 – 2 July 1993) was an Australian surgeon who was renowned for his leadership while being held prisoner by the Japanese during the Second World War.

 Early life and family

-Dunlop was born in Wangaratta, Victoria, the second of two children of parents James and Alice.
+Dunlop was born in Wangaratta, Victoria, the second of two children of parents James and Alice Dunlop.
+He was raised on a 580 acre mixed farm of sheep, cattle, and wheat.
 He attended Benalla High School for two years of his education.
 He started an apprenticeship in pharmacy when he finished school, and moved to Melbourne in 1927.
-There, he studied at the Victorian College of Pharmacy and then the University of Melbourne, where he obtained a scholarship in medicine.
+There, he studied at the Victorian College of Pharmacy (VCP) which he had won a scholarship to.
+After finishing first class honours, Dunlop won another scholarship, this time to the University of Melbourne, with accommodation at the prestigious Ormond College.
 Dunlop graduated from the University of Melbourne in 1934 with first class honours in pharmacy and in medicine, and excelled as a sportsman at Melbourne University and Ormond College.
 The nickname "Weary" was a reference to his last name—"tired" like a Dunlop tyre.